andela/rails-api-practice/README.md

     rake
     ```

     So this test fails right now.
 You'll see a failure on the line with the "assert" in it.
 Why?
 Well currently, vendor is valid even if we set the name to nil.
 Believe me?
 You shouldn't.
-Let's see for yourself.
+Let's see for yourself using pry.

     In your Gemfile (at the parent level of your app, at the bottom), add:
     ```rubyonrails